 When you publish quality content online that solves a problem, people with those specific pain points start coming to you.
 It’s a great form of inbound marketing because you’re giving away helpful information without “shouting at them” using paid ads and pop-ups.

 You lure more fish with the right bait.
-Then, once you start getting more traffic, you can use tools like Google Analytics to see which landing pages resonate with your readers the most.
-Here are nine analytics tips to get you started.
+Then, once you get more traffic, you can use tools like Google Analytics to see which landing pages resonate with your readers the most.

 Provides A Better User Experience